 I use the curved shears to round the ears because I like a shorter “bobbed” Cocker ear.
 Inside the ear, you want to work against the grain once you feel comfortable.
 The Cocker ear is prone to infections, and keeping the ear canal free of hair and debris lessens the likelihood they will get an infection.

 I like to clip the entire inside flap of the Cocker ear to allow that airflow and to prevent all the nasties and yukkies the Cocker ears pick up.
-Snood anyone?
+A snood works well to prevent food and water from entering the ear canal or sticking to ears.

 The face is all about a #10 blade, as demonstrated in the video with my technique.
 It’s important to clip the cheeks against the grain, the jowls to prevent lip fold dermatitis, as well as the side of the face, and in between the eyes.